shomakodama/SLArpaasDecoder/README.md

 </details>

-One python script `Decoder1ch.py` is just reading all lines and showing them in the terminal.
+One python script `Decoder1ch.py` is just reading every line and showing it in the terminal.